Home » Brandywine Valley National Scenic Byway Management

 • Woodlawn Trustees, Inc.

 Created through state legislation, the Brandywine Valley National Scenic Advisory Board serves as an interdisciplinary advisory board to assist policymakers and other stakeholders in ongoing effort to preserve, maintain, and enhance the nationally recognized historic, cultural and scenic qualities of this National Scenic Byway, as well to manage the implementation of the Brandywine Valley Scenic Byway Corridor Management Plan.
 It also provides a forum for the Partnership to work with its partners in government on issues relating to the Byway.
-The BVNSB Advisory Board is currently chaired by Secretary of Transportation Nicole Majeski.

 In October 2022, New Castle County Council unanimously approved Substitute 1 to Proposed Ordinance 22-071 sponsored by Councilwoman Dee Durham and co-sponsored by Councilmembers Carter, Kilpatrick, and Hollins.